Mexican Ground Beef and Potato Skillet

 This cheesy ground beef and potato skillet dinner is a mixture of ground beef, potatoes, red bell pepper, onions, and green chiles.
 A flavorful Mexican spice blend and cheese bring this easy one pan meal to life!
 It’s perfect for meal prepping and a great family-friendly weeknight dinner.

-If you love easy Mexican inspired meals, be sure to make this beef enchilada skillet and Mexican meatball soup!
+If you love easy Mexican inspired meals, be sure to make this Green Chile Mac and Cheese and Mexican meatball soup!

 Table of Contents